marchaesen/vcxsrv/mesalib/docs/drivers/venus.rst

 In the future, if virglrenderer's ``virgl_renderer_export_fence`` is supported, the Venus renderer will require ``VK_KHR_external_fence_fd`` with ``VK_EXTERNAL_FENCE_HANDLE_TYPE_SYNC_FD_BIT`` from the host driver.

-A WSI image of the Venus driver is an external image to the host driver.
-When the WSI image is transitioned from ``VK_IMAGE_LAYOUT_UNDEFINED`` after image acquisition, the Venus driver does not request the Venus renderer to perform an ownership transfer on the external image.
-It is unclear if the ownership transfer is required or not.
-A specification issue has been filed for clarifications.
-See the comment before ``vn_cmd_fix_image_memory_barrier`` for more details.

 VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT
 -----------------------------------